arthur-e/parcel-analysis/CoreLogic/docs/README.md

 Because the Tax Assessor, Deed sales, and Foreclosure data are each presented in a single large text file, it can be difficult to work with just the state(s), count(ies), or citi(es) that you're interested in.
 Even very large text files can be manipulated easily as text streams on a Unix-like operating system, hwoever.

+We can use command-line programs like `awk` and `sed` to extract certain lines from the massive, combined Tax Assessor, Deed, and Foreclosure record files.

+**Don't unzip that file!**
+Our Mac OSX or GNU/Linux system also comes with a handy tool for streaming that text straight out of the ZIP file (without decompressing it)!

 ## Tax Assessor Data

 Because some of the rows in the Tax Assessor data **have no SITUS State code (e.g., "MI")**, if you want to make sure you're not missing any parcels whatsoever, you should filter on FIPS codes instead of on the SITUS State codes.